-You can use a compatible graphics processor (also called a graphics card, video card, or GPU) in Lightroom to speed up the task of adjusting images in the Detail view.
-If you run Lightroom on a Windows computer, using a compatible graphics processor accelerates rendering of images in the Photo Grid view, Square Grid view, and Filmstrip.
+You can use devices with a compatible graphics processor (also called a graphics card, video card, or GPU) in Lightroom to speed up the task of applying edits to images in Detail view.
+If you run Lightroom on a Windows computer, using a compatible graphics processor accelerates rendering of images in Photo Grid, Square Grid, and Filmstrip.
 Enhance Details feature in Lightroom is also accelerated by GPU.
 Using a compatible graphics processor can also provide a significant speed improvement on high-resolution displays, such as 4K and 5K monitors.

 - Lightroom currently doesn't take advantage of more than one graphics processor.
 Using two video adapters does not enhance performance.
 To resolve issues arising because of conflicting graphics drivers, follow Step 5 and Step 6 in Solution 4: GPU and graphics driver troubleshooting steps.

 - Only the 'Main' Lightroom window is accelerated.
 The 'Secondary' window isn't accelerated by the graphics processor.

 - Graphics processors running under virtual machines are not tested or supported.

 - When you launch Lightroom, it runs a test on the graphics card.
 If the test fails, the graphics card is disabled even if it meets the minimum requirements.
 Walk through the troubleshooting steps to try to resolve the error.
 Some graphics cards, despite meeting the minimum requirements, may never be compatible with Lightroom for graphics acceleration.